BarkleyREI/brei-sass-boilerplate/README.md

 Common QA-fixes and default styles for common elements.
 This directory is for *global* styles that affect elements on the entire site and are not likely to be overridden.

 ### Helpers

-#### Color Palette
-Color palette is a mixin from IBM that lets you organize colors inside a SASS mapping.
-I find that it is an easier way to manage colors rather than a long list of variable names.
-I highly recommend using it.
-It's not difficult to use.

-There are examples of how to use it peppered into some of the default common styles.

 #### Lib